vanilla/vanilla/README.md

 * Sign the [Contributors' Agreement](http://vanillaforums.org/contributors) to send us code.
 * Use pull requests against the correct release (currently `stage` for most changes).
 * Keep our to-do list fresh by reviewing our open issues for resolved or duplicated items.

+## Buidling with Phing

+Vanilla includes a  buildfile for [Phing](https://www.phing.info/), a build system for PHP, in the build directory.
+Running the `phing` command from the build directory will create a deploy-ready copy of Vanilla.
+This process automatically fetches dependencies with Composer, filters out any unnecessary developer files (Git files/directories, .editorconfig, unit tests, etc.) and compresses the result into an archive.

 ## Version Control Strategy